The Ultimate Guide on Collecting Unpaid Invoices

 Once you know which invoices haven't been paid, you can find the clients and send them an unpaid invoice reminder via email.

 You can then send an overdue invoice letter several days after the invoice due date has passed.
-So, if the payment was due on the 30th of the month, you can send the letter on 3rd or 4th of the next month.
+So, if the payment was due on the 30th of the month, you can send the letter on the 3rd or 4th of the next month.

 The letter should have a friendly tone.
 Make it more like a reminder than a demand for the client to pay.